saxulum-legacy/saxulum-accessor/README.md

 - less code to write
 - less code to debug
-- clearer
+- scalar type hints

 Cons:

-- no autogeneration of `@method` phpdoc
+- no auto generation of `@method` phpdoc
 - slower (no benchmark)
-- more complex
+- more complex code to debug
 - `method_exists` does not work

 Copyright
 ---------